-The Best Cordless Stick Vacuums, Tested by HGTV Editors
+The Best Cordless Stick Vacuums of 2022, Tested by HGTV Editors

 If it's time to cut the cord with your outdated vacuum or add a supplemental vacuum for quick daily maintenance to your cleaning closet, upgrade to one of these lightweight, versatile cordless vacuums that we've tried and loved.